 What is Total Cholesterol?

-Total cholesterol measures the combined amount of cholesterol travelling in your bloodstream across all lipoprotein particles — the LDL ('bad') and HDL ('good') fractions, plus a portion estimated from your triglycerides.
-In Europe it is usually reported in mmol/L; many international and US labs use mg/dL.
-The key thing to understand is that it is a single summed value, so the same total can mean very different things.
-A total of, say, 6 mmol/L driven mostly by a high, protective HDL is not the same risk picture as the identical total driven by a high LDL.
-That is why total cholesterol on its own is a blunt instrument — it is the starting point of a lipid panel, not the conclusion.
-Optimize measures total cholesterol as one component of the full lipid profile, so you always see it next to LDL, HDL, triglycerides, non-HDL cholesterol (total minus HDL), and — where available — ApoB and Lp(a), which is how it is meant to be read.
+Total cholesterol is the sum of all cholesterol in your blood — the LDL ('bad') and HDL ('good') fractions, plus a portion estimated from your triglycerides.
+Because it is a single summed value, the same number can mean very different things.
+A total of 6 driven mostly by a high, protective HDL is a different risk picture from the same total driven by a high LDL.
+That is why total cholesterol on its own is a blunt instrument — the starting point of a lipid profile, not the conclusion.
+Always read it next to LDL, HDL, triglycerides, and ApoB.

 Why is Total Cholesterol relevant?